Introduction

 It is the better fit when the work needs to stay lighter.

 This is why FormaLM can be the better timeline maker for projects and structured updates.
-It helps rough planning material compress into a timeline that is clear enough to use without asking the user to overbuild the output.
+It helps compress rough planning material into a timeline that is clear enough to use without asking the user to overbuild the output.

 A timeline maker for projects should help with updates, not only first drafts

 A project timeline is rarely made once.
-It gets revised.

 Dates move.
 Milestones shift.
 Dependencies change.
 Scope tightens.
 Reviews get delayed.
 New steps appear.

 This is one reason lighter structured tools can outperform more elaborate ones.
-If the timeline mainly supports ongoing coordination, simplicity becomes an advantage.
+If the timeline exists mainly to support ongoing coordination, simplicity becomes an advantage.
+The easier it is to revise the structure cleanly, the more likely the timeline remains useful over time.

 A clear project timeline is often more valuable than a polished one